xmc2016/skopeo/docs/skopeo-standalone-verify.1.md

 Print usage statement

-**--truststore** _truststore_
+**--public-key-file** _public key file_

-Trust store of public keys to use when verifying signatures.
-If this is not specified, keys from gpg home are used.
+File containing the public keys to use when verifying signatures.
+If this is not specified, keys from the GPG homedir are used.

 ## EXAMPLES